Fear of negative evaluation

 Fear of negative evaluation (FNE), or fear of failure, also known as atychiphobia, is a psychological construct reflecting "apprehension about others' evaluations, distress over negative evaluations by others, and the expectation that others would evaluate one negatively".
 The construct and a psychological test to measure it were defined by David Watson and Ronald Friend in 1969.
 FNE is related to specific personality dimensions, such as anxiousness, submissiveness, and social avoidance.

 People who score high on the FNE scale are highly concerned with seeking social approval or avoiding disapproval by others and may tend to avoid situations where they have to undergo evaluations.

 High FNE subjects are also more responsive to situational factors.
 This has been associated with conformity, pro-social behavior, and social anxiety.

 Test

 The original Fear of Negative Evaluation test consists of thirty items with a sentence that was response format and takes approximately ten minutes to complete.
 Scale scores range from 0 (low FNE) to 30 (high FNE).
 In 1983, Mark Leary presented a brief version of the FNE consisting of twelve original questions on a 5-point Likert scale (BFNE).
 Scale scores range from 12 (low FNE) to 60 (high FNE).

 Reliability

 Both the original thirty-item and the brief twelve-item FNE test have been demonstrated to have high internal consistency.
 The original and brief versions correlate very closely.

 Validity

-FNE does not correlate strongly with other measures of social apprehension, a such as the SAD PERSONS scale and the Interaction Anxiousness Scale.
+FNE does not correlate strongly with other measures of social apprehension, as such as the SAD PERSONS scale and the Interaction Anxiousness Scale.